You should visit your health care provider regularly, even if you feel healthy. The purpose of these visits is to:

 Rex DK, Johnson DA, Anderson JC, Schoenfeld PS, Burke CA, Inadomi JM; American College of Gastroenterology.
 American College of Gastroenterology guidelines for colorectal cancer screening 2009 [corrected].
 Am J Gastroenterol.
 2009;104:739-750.

 Screening for Prostate Cancer.
-U.S. Preventive Services Task Force Web site. http://www.uspreventiveservicestaskforce.org/prostatecancerscreening.htm.
+U.S. Preventive Services Task Force web site.
+Available at http://www.uspreventiveservicestaskforce.org/prostatecancerscreening.htm.
 Accessed July 24, 2014.

 Stone NJ, Robinson J, Lichtenstein AH, Bairey Merz N, Blum CB, et al. 2013 ACC/AHA Guideline on the Treatment of Blood Cholesterol to Reduce Atherosclerotic Cardiovascular Risk in Adults.
 Circulation.
 2014 Jun 24;129(25 Suppl 2):S1-S45.